Sulcata Tortoise Care Sheet

 These large tortoises need a sturdy fence that extends underground due to their tendency to burrow.
 Daytime temperatures can be up to 99 F and nighttime temperatures should not drop below 70 degrees F. A shallow dish of water should be provided at all times, and a muddy wallow may be used as well.

-As a substrate, a mixture of topsoil and play sand or cypress bark works well, but for this and other arid loving species, the best substrate is grass hay.
+As a substrate, a mixture of topsoil and play sand or cypress bark works well.
+At the same time other options for arid loving species, dried grasses and hay can be used.
 Hay is easily maintained and provides nourishment if they nibble it.
-This must be kept dry as African Spurred tortoises cannot tolerate wet or constant high humidity conditions.
-If sand is used in the substrate this area should also not have food placed directly upon it as the sand can build up in the tortoises GI tract leading to possible impaction and even death.
+Humidity should be kept around 70% for any spurred tortoises up to 24 months old.
+If sand is used in the substrate this area should also not have food placed directly upon.
+Because if ingested the sand can build up in the tortoises GI tract leading to possible impaction and even death.
 A completely separate sand-free area in the habitat should be utilized to feed.

 Sulcata tortoise heating

 In one corner of the environment, a heat spot lamp should be positioned to provide artificial basking facilities.
 This should be positioned to provide a basking spot of 90 degrees F in that section of the habitat, while the rest of the enclosure can be heated to 80-90 F during the day with a drop at night.
 Heating sources should always be run through a thermostat.
 The enclosure should also be equipped with a full spectrum fluorescent light to provide for UVB.
 A UVB source is necessary for Vitamin D3 syntheses (needed in calcium metabolism).
 There should be a hide box located in the corner away from the basking spot to allow the animal a cooler dim retreat.